 - Risk tolerance levels are also important

 In the first instance, you should consider how much you have available to trade.
-Some crypto trading strategies are suitable only for vast deposits, while others are designed to help you grow a smaller initial investment into a much larger one over time.
-You should also weigh up your attitude towards the inherent risk involved in trading as well.
-If you have low risk tolerance and you’d prefer to keep your goals low, it may be wise to avoid high-risk strategies and instead stick to more dependable options instead – even if that reduces your overall potential yield.
+Some crypto trading strategies are suitable only for large deposits, while others are designed to help you grow a smaller initial investment into a much larger one over time.
+You should also weigh up your attitude towards the inherent risk involved in trading.
+If you have low-risk tolerance and you’d prefer to keep your goals low, it may be wise to avoid high-risk strategies and instead stick to more dependable options instead – even if that reduces your overall potential yield.

 Top 3 Stock Broker Comparison